June 11, 2018

 And then there’s the ‘compliance issues’ with city, state, and federal authorities that should be adhered to.
 Beyond safety issues, not being in compliance, can add considerable cost to a contractor.

 David Balkan, CEO of Joseph L Balkan Sewer & Water Main Specialists, a NYC contractor, claims “We avoided a $1200 fine, in minutes”, when using the Oxford trench cover.
-Balkan received notice from NYCDOT one rainy late Sunday evening, regarding a 28” deep washout at the edge of a roadway where Balkan had worked.
+Balkan received notice from NYCDOT, regarding a 28” deep washout at the edge of a roadway where Balkan had worked.
 If they didn’t respond within 3 hours, there would be a $1200 fine.

 Balkan recalls, “there was virtually no time to fill the hole, tamp, and blacktop with specialized equipment, within 3 hours.
 However, one employee, picking up the Oxford trench cover, placing it in his vehicle, delivering it & putting it in place, took under an hour.
 The site was safe, there was no summons issued, and no more sinking through the very heavy rains overnight.
 Win, win, win.”